 Marseille’s claim to fame is being the city where the legendary football player Zinedine Zidane was born.
 His parents migrated from their native country Algeria in 1950s.
 Marseille has held a high position culturally, for being situated on the Mediterranean coast, from the times of the Greek.
 In Marseille, you will come across many people from Italy, as well as Maghrebis and 80% French born citizens from various ethnicities.

-Lausanne proximity to the Alps as well as the major business centers in Switzerland has made it an attraction for expats, students and tourists.
+Lausanne proximity to the Alps as well as the major business centers in Switzerland has made it an attraction for expats, students, tourists, businesses or for anyone who wishes to represent himself as a business.
 The language here is French and the city celebrates music, cinema, theatre and art.
 The Fete de la Musique is a foot tapping musical experience that is a must-see, if you’re ever there when it is held.

 World cuisine is represented by the Brazilian Churrasco, Cantonese Peking duck, Indian curries and the classic Italian cuisine.
 The city is a happy assemblage of people who call it home, and you would be carried away by the vibrant culture of the place.